MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/identity-access-landing-zones.md

 ![Diagram showing the relationship between Microsoft Entra ID and Azure RBAC roles.](media/azure-rbac-roles.png)

-- You can create role-assignable groups, and [assign Microsoft Entra roles to the groups](/entra/identity/role-based-access-control/groups-concept) if you set the `isAssignableToRole` property to `true`.
+- You can create role-assignable groups and [assign Microsoft Entra roles to the groups](/entra/identity/role-based-access-control/groups-concept) if you set the `isAssignableToRole` property to `true`.
 Only groups with this property set are protected.
 The only roles that can modify a group's membership are global administrators, privileged role administrators, or the group’s owner.

 - Only [some roles can reset the password](/entra/identity/role-based-access-control/privileged-roles-permissions#who-can-reset-passwords) or multifactor authentication (MFA) settings for another administrator.
-This restriction prevents unauthorized administrators from resetting the credentials of a higher-privelaged account to get more permissions.
+This restriction prevents unauthorized administrators from resetting the credentials of a higher-privileged account to get more permissions.

 - If the Azure built-in roles don't meet the specific needs of your organization, you can [create your own custom roles](/azure/role-based-access-control/custom-roles).
 Just like built-in roles, you can assign custom roles to users, groups, and service principals at tenant, management group, subscription, and resource group scopes.
 Aim to use Azure built-in roles where possible, and only create custom roles when necessary.